-"GBP-LIBOR-BBA" means all tenors of the GBP Pound Sterling IntercontinentalExchange London Interbank Offered Rate (ICE LIBOR).
-ICE LIBOR is a benchmark currently administered by ICE Benchmark Administration providing an indication of the average rate at which a contributor bank can obtain unsecured funding in the London interbank market for a given period, in a given currency.
+"GBP-LIBOR-BBA" means all tenors of the GBP Pound Sterling ICE LIBOR.
+ICE LIBOR is a benchmark currently administered by ICE Benchmark Administration and provides an indication of the average rate at which a contributor bank can obtain unsecured funding in the London interbank market for a given period, in a given currency.